-You can enjoy concrete chocolate and extremely dark Sysikymi-coffee in downtown Kouvola.
+You can enjoy "concrete" chocolate and extremely dark Sysikymi coffee in downtown Kouvola.
 Naturally, our cafes and restaurants also serve food that is more mainstream.

-The Papulaari coffee shop in the city centre is a combination of a delicatessen and a café.
-At Papulaari, you’ll get concrete chocolate, tea, coffee-making equipment, raw cake, other local delicacies and, most important of all, Kouvola coffee.
+The Papulaari coffee shop in the city centre is a combination of a delicatessen and a cafe.
+At Papulaari, you’ll get "concrete" chocolate, tea, coffee-making equipment, raw cake, other local delicacies and, most important of all, Kouvola coffee.

 Kouvola coffee can be drunk in a trendy new cold version or in the traditional filter-coffee way.
 It can also be made aeropressed or using a Chemex maker.
 You can ask the barista at Papulaari how Kouvola tastes in its different forms and what the different methods of preparation mean.

 Papulaari’s newest coffee, Sysikymi, has been developed in cooperation with the Inka Paahtimo coffee roastery.
 It is a strong blend of coffee suitable as filtered coffee or espresso.